 Wine

 Ideally, this means that if you have Windows programs such as Microsoft Office or Adobe Photoshop, you can start them directly on your Linux desktop with the help of Wine.
-In practice, this may or may not work with or without problems.
-To learn more one should visit an application database maintained by the Wine developers.
+In practice, this often does not work.
+To learn more one should visit the application database maintained by the Wine developers.
 A rule of thumb is: The newer the program (version), the worse the chances.

-Generally helpful is the simple but useful installation tool winetricks.
-It sets up programs and downloads missing libraries.
+Generally helpful is the simple but useful helper tool Winetricks.
+It sets up programs and downloads missing libraries (DLLs).
 This way, some stubborn applications can be persuaded to start after all.

-Then there is PlayOnLinux, a real GUI for Wine, which allows a more comfortable installation, configuration and uninstallation of Windows applications under Linux.
-With the help of prefixes, programs can also be assigned to different Wine versions – for example, to run games that don’t work (anymore) in a newer version of Wine.
-However, PlayOnLinux is – contrary to what the name suggests – no longer just focused on games.
+We do no longer recommend PlayOnLinux, since it is not updated anymore.
+It may still be helpful though: With the help of prefixes, programs can also be assigned to different Wine versions – for example, to run games that don’t work (anymore) in a newer version of Wine.
+PlayOnLinux is – contrary to what the name suggests – not just focused on games.

 How to install Wine